So, by reading this article, you can learn more about TypeScript and why programmers use it.

 How to use TypeScript?

-Plus there are some popular code editors like Visual Studio Code that have built-in TypeScript support that can show you the errors while you write the codes.
+Also, some popular code editors like Visual Studio Code have built-in TypeScript.
+As it shows you the errors as you write the codes.

 What Are The Components of TypeScript?